LoreFanatics/fanatics/README.md

 ## Hi!
 We're the Fanatics.
 PTSD-DID system !

 We love Ponytown!! hehe.
 C + H is weclome!!
+We hide freely JSYK!!
 Mostly useing ponies of our fictives (maybe!)